ycoroneos/LightDraw/paper/LIDR_detailed.md

 shadowmap can be a cubemap and each side can be rendered to with the help of a geometry shader.

+insert picture here

 ###Light Map Generation
 Determine which lights hit each fragment in the camera's view and write this into a new FBO.
-Lights are identified by their index in a list.
-Index 0 means no light.
+Lights are identified by their index in a list and index 0 means no light hit.
+Each light is represented by an implicit volume.
+Spot lights are represented as cones, which have a radius and cone angle.
+In order for a point to be inside a cone volume, it must be inside the radius and also within the cone's light angle.
+Point lights are just a special case of a cone with an angle of 2\*PI.

 ###Bit Packing and Render Buffer Size